afsalthaj/fp-generator/README.md

 ```

 As a quick fix to get things going, we used explicit enqueue and dequeue methods using fs2 itself and that made the app deterministic.

-## TODO

-The delay in data generation can be currently incorporated using `Thread.sleep` with in the generator function.
-This implies the sleep time is used by other threads of data generation and data processing.
-While this is not an idiomatic way to handle time delays, we are working on accepting delay as a parameter to generator.